langpp/net-insight/public/assets/iconfonts/bootstrap-icons/icons/docs/content/_index.md

   <div class="col-md-4">
 {{< md >}}
 ## Working with SVGs
 SVGs are awesome to work with, but they do have some known quirks to work around.
-Given the numerous ways in which SVGs can be used, we haven't included these attributes and workarounds in our code.
+Given the numerous ways in which SVGs can be used, we havent included these attributes and workarounds in our code.
 {{< /md >}}
   </div>
   <div class="col-md-8">